 Start practising this exercise, either sitting or lying down on your back with your knees bent and feet flat.
 This is easiest on your bed or couch.

 The aim is to exercise your pelvic floor muscles every day.

 |Steps||What to do|

-Tighten the muscles around the anus, vagina and urethra all at once and try to lift them up inside.
+Tighten the muscles around the anus, vagina and urethra all at once and try to lift or draw them up inside.

 |Level 3||After you have done 10 of the level 2 exercise, do some really strong squeezes – as strong as you can, then let go.

 Do as many of these as you can, up to about 10.